Include Patterns

 CBXP also supports Wildcarding.
 Coding * at the very end of your include pattern tells CBXP to include all Known Control Blocks pointed to directly by the Preceding Dot Delimited Control Block Name or the Root Control Block in the case where the include pattern is just *.

-The following example extracts the CVT and includes all Known Control Blocks that are pointed to directly by it.
-Additionally, asvt.* causes the ASVT and all Known Control Blocks that are pointed to directly by the ASVT to also be included.
+The following example extracts the CVT control block from Live Memory and includes all Known Control Blocks that are pointed to directly by it.
+Additionally, asvt.* causes the ASVT control block and all Known Control Blocks that are pointed to directly by the ASVT to also be included.

 Python Script